kubeshop/tracetest/docs/docs/live-examples/pokeshop/overview.md

 - [Get Pokemon by ID](./use-cases/get-pokemon-by-id.md): Given a Pokemon ID, this endpoint returns the data of a Pokemon.
 If the same Pokemon was queried, the API will use its cache to return it.
 - [List Pokemon](./use-cases/list-pokemon.md): Lists all Pokemons registered into Pokeshop.
 - [Import Pokemon](./use-cases/import-pokemon.md): Given a Pokemon ID, this endpoint does an async process, going to PokeAPI to get Pokemon data and adding it to the database.
-- [Import Pokemon from Stream](./use-cases/import-pokemon-from-stream.md): Listening to a Stream, this usecase also does an async process, going to PokeAPI to get Pokemon data and adding it to the database.
+- [Import Pokemon from Stream](./use-cases/import-pokemon-from-stream.md): Listening to a Stream, this use case also does an async process, going to PokeAPI to get Pokemon data and adding it to the database.

 ## System Architecture